GBADsInformatics/AHLE-CaseStudy/Dash App/assets/GBADs_Documentation/Analysis/decision_walkthrough_Ethiopia.md

 # Example walkthrough of decisions

-In this section we will demonstrate using the dashboard to answer a series of questions related to the burden of animal disease in a country.
+In this section, we will demonstrate using the dashboard to answer a series of questions related to the burden of animal disease in a country.

 - What is the impact of disease overall?
 - Which livestock products are most impacted by disease?